bcaffo/regmodsbook/manuscript/10_adjustment.md

 y <- beta0 + x * beta1 + t * tau + rnorm(n, sd = sigma)
 ~~~

 Let's plot the data.
-Below I give the code for the first plot, the rest
+Below I give the code for the first plot; the rest
 of the code for plots throughout this chapter is omitted.
 (However,
 you can see the course git repository for the rest of the code.)